-The Andaman Barn Owl is a medium-sized owl with no ear-tufts.
-It is also known as the Andaman Masked Owl.
+The Andaman Masked Owl is a medium-sized owl with no ear-tufts.
+It is also known as the Andaman Barn Owl.

 Photo Gallery (3 pictures)